selfdriven-foundation/selfdriven-university/README.md

 ### Universities in the Intelligence Age.

-> A model university for the intelligence age.
+> A reference model university for the intelligence age.

 > Students that are entering university today will finish in a vastly altered world.